mike14747/strat-ratings-guide/docs/instructions.md

 -   The files that need to be uploaded are **/data/hitter_ratings.xlsx** and **/data/pitcher_ratings.xlsx**.
 -   Both files must have the proper columns... as just described earlier.

-**NOTE**: This next step isn't necessary if you added an apostrophe as a prefix to each pitcher's fielding rating.